Children are in foster care in the state of Illinois

 More will enter the system this month due to abuse or neglect

-Will change homes four or more times while in care
+Will change homes three or more times while in care

 Foster care is designed to protect children, but unfortunately, it can harm them further.

 Beyond the sheer number of children placed in foster care in Illinois, more than a third of them shuffle homes three or more times while they’re in care.
 They are placed in group facilities or homes with the nearest empty beds, not necessarily the homes best suited to help them heal from their trauma.

 The problem seems overwhelming, doesn’t it?
 So overwhelming, in fact, that — no matter how much it breaks your heart — it can be hard to know where to start.
 We felt that way too, at first.